Peterson gets Game 5 nod; Senga available in relief

-“He’s an ace, man,” Mendoza said.
+“He’s an ace, man,” Mendoza said earlier this week.
 “This is a guy that we saw making a start against the Braves [in July], and he was lights-out.
-He pitched against the Phillies, and he was throwing 96, 97.
+He pitched against the Phillies [in the NLDS], and he was throwing 96, 97.
 It was one pitch that [Kyle] Schwarber got him, but other than that, he was pretty good.
 And then we’re reacting off one outing that he didn’t have it.
 So I’m pretty confident in giving him the ball.”

-(While Peterson is also an option to start Game 5, he stands a strong chance of appearing in relief at some point before then, which would probably take him out of play for a bulk assignment Friday.)
+(While Tylor Megill was also once an option to start Game 5, his three-inning appearance in Game 3's 8-0 loss on Wednesday took him out of play for a bulk assignment Friday.)

-The other school of thought is that Senga represents the Mets’ top option regardless.
-He was, after all, their best pitcher last season, producing a 2.98 ERA over 29 starts.
+Senga was the Mets’ best pitcher last season, producing a 2.98 ERA over 29 starts.
 And he was effective in two of his three outings this season, including a July 26 start against the Braves and an NLDS Game 1 start against the Phillies.
-Only in NLCS Game 1 did Senga struggle, throwing 20 of his 30 pitches outside the strike zone and explaining afterward that his mechanics were out of whack.
+Only in NLCS Game 1 did Senga struggle, explaining afterward that his mechanics were out of whack.

 Senga threw a bullpen session Wednesday and looked significantly improved, according to a team decision-maker, which should bolster the Mets’ confidence in him.
 He also stretched out in the bullpen following his NLCS Game 1 start, which means an effective Senga could throw as many as four innings and 60-ish pitches in Game 5.